 Both are not that hard to drive to be honest but the EVE20 will be the more sensitive of the two to higher noise floors and the Zephyr will deliver a blacker background with its middling efficiency.

 Both are beautifully designed but with some important differences.
 The EVE20 is an all-acrylic finish with a heartwood faceplate whereas the Zephyr Prestige uses a more exotic maple burl and resin mix for a very unique all-wood look.

 The EVE20 is smaller, much smaller, and also lighter compared to the Zephyr.
 The Zephyr works its magic via that long nozzle that penetrates deeply but its bigger form factor does stick out a bit more.

 There are a number of differences between these two monitors.
-The first, the low-end timbre and response and the differences between two types of drivers.
+The first is the low-end timbre and response and the differences between the two types of drivers.